-Fund accounting is the method used to not only keep record of all funds, but to show that they are being used legally and appropriately.
+Fund accounting is the method used to not only keep a record of all incoming funds, but to show that they are consistently being used legally and appropriately.

-In addition to these three main types, a nonprofit can further organize its finances by creating subcategories for specific funds.
+In addition to these three main categories or fund types, a nonprofit can further organize its finances by creating subcategories for specific funds.
 Often used with unrestricted funds, subcategories designate a portion of a larger fund to be used for something more defined.

 Keeping separate fund accounts increases transparency, ensures governmental compliance, and helps nonprofits demonstrate their integrity to the public.

 With restrictions in place, things can get complicated quickly.
 Proper fund accounting ensures everything remains in check and nothing is misused.
 Since each fund acts like its own entity, each account will maintain a record of the specific fund’s: